pxiangwu/Persistent-Homology-Localization-Algorithms/README.md

 ## Description: ##

 This page contains the code of persistent homology localization algorithm proposed in [1].
 For a given homology class in a certain complex, this code computes the optimal (shortest) representative cycle.
+Here the shortest cycle refers to the cycle with least amount of edges on unweighted complex.
+Extension to weighted complex is straightforward.

 Currently, there are three types of input data that are supported by this software package: